-Comprehensive Assessment
+Comprehensive Evaluation

 A speech and language therapist smiling and talking with a young boy, seated at a wooden table with writing markers in a therapy office, with a sign that says 'Communication Blooms Speech & Language Therapy' on the wall.

-What is Comprehensive Assessment?
+What is Comprehensive Evaluation?

 • Articulation/Phonology/Motor Speech